 Rather than putting too much weight on one recommendation, try to get a general sense of how borrowers feel by looking at many reviews of the same mortgage company.
 Sometimes certain is right, and other times they aren’t.
 So use this tactic as a component of your overall strategy to find a mortgage company in Salem rather than putting too much focus and weight on it.

-Tip #5: Ask if Discount Points Makes Sense
+Tip #5: Inquire About Discount Points

 Check with the mortgage company and inquire if buying discount points to reduce your interest rate is a good idea.
 By buying points, you would have to pay a certain amount of interest upfront in exchange for a reduced interest rate on your home loan.
 If you plan to stay out in your new home for the long haul, this might make sense.